nrv-ous/Hydroxide/README.md

                       this is a hassle to edit.
 ]]--

-assert(not oh, "Hydroxide is already running!")
+assert(not oh or oh.running, "Hydroxide is already running!")

 local import = function(toimport)
 	if type(toimport) == "string" then